rtwomey/stately/README.md

 ```

 Stately tries hard not to surprise you.
 When you transition to a new state, you're responsible for taking whatever actions that means using `before_transition` and `after_transition`.
 Stately also has no dependencies on things like DataMapper or ActiveModel, so it will never surprise you with an implicit `save` after transitioning states.

+## When to use stately

+Often, you'll find yourself writing an object that can have multiple states.
+Tracking these states can usually be done either:

+* By hand (i.e. adding a string column in the db and storing the current state there).
+* Via a state machine of some kind. [state_machine](https://github.com/pluginaweek/state_machine) is a popular one that I've used quite a bit, which has a lot of advanced features (most of which I've never used).

+Stately exists in a middle space between the two options.
+The goal of stately is to make the most common case, where you just need to track state and react appropriately when switching those states, easy.

+## Design goals

+* Minimalist.
+Stately tries to solve the most common use case: tracking the current state and handling transitions between states.

+* No magic.
+In other words, if you're using, say, ActiveRecord, stately won't hook in to activerecord callbacks.
+This requires you to be more explicit and perhaps more verbose, but I think it helps with readability and reduces surprises.
+See the Examples section below for what this looks like when in an ActiveRecord environment.

+* Syntax that is as self-documenting as possible.
+Someone not familiar with Stately should be able to understand what happens when an object's state is changed just by reading the DSL.

 ## Getting started